insoliom/alg/ReadME.md

 b=x^3/cos(a)

 task 2

-Задано натуральне число 𝑛. Знайти всі менші за 𝑛 числа Мерсенна. Число називається числом Мерсенна, якщо воно є простим та може бути представленим у вигляді 2 𝑝 − 1, де 𝑝 теж є простим числом.
+A natural number 𝑛 is given.
+Find all the minuses for 𝑛 Mersenne numbers.
+Number is called the Mersenne number, because it can be forgiven or let's introduce you to 2 𝑝 − 1, where 𝑝 is also a simple number.